Foreclosure

 Banks Walking Away from Some Foreclosures

-Banks are starting to walk away from foreclosures rather than taking possession of low-end properties because the costs of legal fees, repair and maintenance exceeds the value of the property.
+Banks are starting to walk away from foreclosures rather than taking possession of low-end properties because the costs of legal fees, repair and maintenance exceed the value of the property.
 Oftentimes, when a property sits unoccupied for awhile, vandals do more damage to the property, thereby lowering its value even more.
 Many municipalities are making the original owners liable for the property, who usually don't know that their bank had canceled the foreclosure process or simply failed to schedule a sheriff's sale until months afterward.
 Because the original homeowners have already abandoned the properties, and usually don't have the money to maintain the property anyway, some cities have tried to hold the mortgage holders liable, but it is often difficult to find the mortgage holders, since the mortgages were securitized and sold to investors.
-Nonetheless, the city of Buffalo, New York, for instance, had sued 37 banks in 2008 in an attempt to hold them liable for the property's deterioration.
+Nonetheless, the city of Buffalo, New York, for instance, had sued 37 banks in 2008 to hold them liable for the property's deterioration.

 Source: In Homeowners’ Latest Woe, Banks Are Skipping Foreclosures - NYTimes.com